oVirt/ovirt-site/source/feature/sanlock-fencing.html.md

 #### Proxy host send sanlock fence request sanlock daemon

-We hope to have a sanlock fence request API, that send a reset message to the fenced host, and wait until the fenced host receive the message and stops renewing its lease.
+We hope to have a sanlock fence request API, to send a reset message to the fenced host, and wait until the fenced host receives the message and stops renewing its lease.

-When a proxy get a fencing request, we will start a fencing thread, and run the sanlock fencing command in this thread.
+When a proxy gets a fencing request, we will start a fencing thread, and run the sanlock fencing command in this thread.

 At this point, the proxy host will return a response to the engine, and the engine will move the next step in the fencing sequence.
-Engine will change the host state to "Rebooting" upon receiving this response.
+The egine will change the host's state to "Rebooting" upon receiving this response.

 #### Engine poll sanlock fencing status until fencing request is finished